Secondary Glazing, Double Glazed Windows, Sound Insulation

 USING SECONDARY GLAZING TO COMBAT NOISE

-USING SECONDARY GLAZING TO COMBAT NOISESecondary Glazing and Reducing Noise from Traffic, Airplanes, Pedestrians, Pubs and Clubs
+Secondary Glazing and Reducing Noise from Traffic, Airplanes, Pedestrians, Pubs and Clubs

-Secondary Glazing is a special type of glazing construction where an additional pane of glass is added to the inside of an existing single-glazed window.
-Secondary glazing is often used for SOUND INSULATION – especially if your existing windows don't need replacing or where there are planning restrictions on replacement windows.
+Secondary glazing is often used for SOUND INSULATION - especially if your existing windows don't need replacing or where there are planning restrictions on replacement windows.

 Secondary Glazing provides better sound reduction as well as heat insulation than standard single-glazed windows and many would consider it essential for houses close to busy roads or other high noise generating objects.
+When considering windows

-When considering windows there are generally three options available for maximum achievable sound attenuation (reduction):
+there are generally three options available for maximum achievable sound attenuation (reduction):

 • Laminated glass (normally with a interlayer of Polyvinyl butyral),